Uman-66/Cyclytics-Bikes-Data-analysis/Readme.md

 **4. Geographic Trends:**
 - The top 10 stations for casual riders are overwhelmingly concentrated around **Chicago's major tourist and recreational attractions** (e.g., Navy Pier, Millennium Park, Shedd Aquarium, Adler Planetarium).

-**5. Bike Type Preference:**
-- While both groups use classic and electric bikes, **casual riders were the primary users of electric scooters**, suggesting a willingness to try new mobility options.

 ## 📈 8.
 Visualizations & Dashboard

 The analysis was translated into the following visualizations to drive strategic decision-making.
 Each chart is paired with its core business implication.